With its frilly turrets, soaring tower and stepped gable, Köpenick's town hall exudes fairy-tale charm but is actually more famous for...

 Gedenkstätte Köpenicker Blutwoche

 This small exhibit commemorates the victims of a brutal Nazi crackdown against about 500 local communists between 21 and 26 June 1933....

 In business since 1910, this local boating company runs one-hour tours of the lovely Müggelsee from landing dock in the Müggelpark on...

 This 17,000-seat outdoor amphitheatre in the district of Köpenick, about 12km southeast of Alexanderplatz, was built in the early 1950s...

 The olde-worlde ambience at this cellar-warren in the local town hall is fun, and the menu full of classic rib-stickers (try the smoked...

 Schloss Köpenick information

 Berlin's only surviving baroque palace, on a little island just south of the Altstadt, houses a branch of the Kunstgewerbemuseum (Museum of Decorative Arts).
 It's a rich and eclectic collection of furniture, tapestries, porcelain, silverware, glass and other frilly objects from the Renaissance, baroque and rococo periods.
-Highlights include four lavishly panelled rooms and the stunning Wappensaal (Coat of Arms Hall).
+Note elaborate ceiling paintings and stucco ornamentation.
+Highlights include four lavishly panelled rooms and the recreated Wappensaal (Coat of Arms Hall).

-It was in this very hall where, in 1730, a military court sentenced Crown Prince Friedrich (the later Frederick the Great) and his friend Hans Katte to death for attempted desertion.
+It was in this very hall that, in 1730, a military court sentenced Crown Prince Friedrich (later Frederick the Great) and his friend Hans Katte to death for attempted desertion.
 The future king was eventually spared but forced by his father, the 'Soldier King', to watch his friend's beheading.
-Tram 62 will take you there from S-Bahn station Köpenick.
+Tram 62 will take you here from S-Bahn station Köpenick.